penguian/glucat/INSTALL.md

  make clean
 ```
 This makes and installs the PyClical Python extension module and also
-installs the GluCat header files, as well as the basic doumentation.
+installs the GluCat header files, as well as the basic documentation.

 You can also make and install the GluCat API documentation, after running
 `./configure`, by running the following commands, in order: